Riley Walz

-Riley Walz is an American software engineer and internet artist.
-He is known for IMG_0001, a website that surfaces forgotten early-iPhone YouTube uploads, and Bop Spotter, a street-corner installation that logged songs heard in San Francisco's Mission District.
+Riley Walz (born 2002) is an American software engineer and internet artist.
+He is known for IMG_0001, a website that surfaces forgotten early-iPhone YouTube uploads; Jmail, a website for easy access and browsing of Epstein Files; and Bop Spotter, a street-corner installation that logged songs heard in San Francisco's Mission District.
 In September 2025, his website Find My Parking Cops briefly visualized San Francisco parking-enforcement activity in near real time.
 Shortly after its launch, city officials disabled the underlying public data source.

 Career

 Walz's work blends programming and culture reporting instincts into small, public-facing experiments.
-The New Yorker describes his work as existing within "a lineage of prankster art that used the Internet both as a medium and as a venue."
+The New Yorker describes his work as existing within "a lineage of prankster art that used the Internet both as a medium and as a venue".
 Wired profiled his "nostalgic sites" in late 2024, noting that his web experiments frequently tap into collective memory of earlier internet eras.
+Walz joined the Labs team at OpenAI in February 2026.

 Projects

 Andrew Walz

 In 2020, while in high school, Walz created a Twitter profile for a fictional Republican congressional candidate named Andrew Walz from the state of Rhode Island to test the platform's verification process.
 The account was briefly verified and later suspended after media inquiries.